-arranged in advance.
+Pre-arranged absences are absences that are arranged in advance.
 Coursework will be required to be made up based on teachers' professional judgment.
 Student must:

-- 1. Get a Pre-Arranged Absence Form from GBS staff - Obtain signature and information on what assignments will need to be completed from each teacher - 3.
-Have his/her parent sign the form - 4.
-Return the form to the Office Manager prior to absence
+- Get a Pre-Arranged Absence Form from GBS staff - 2.
+Obtain signature and information on what assignments will need to be completed

+- from each teacher

+- 3. Have his/her parent sign the form

+- Return the form to the Office Manager prior to absence